-Let me take this opportunity to acknowledge the C.E.C.M Finance and Economic Planning for her overall leadership, the Ag.
+I would like to acknowledge H.E. the Governor of Bungoma County for his overall leadership, the C.E.C.M Finance and Economic Planning for her direction, the Ag.
 Director Economic Planning for overseeing the preparation of MTDS, Ag Director Budget for invaluable information, The input of all the technical staff from the County treasury led by Chief Officer Finance, in the process of formulating and consolidating issues in the document is highly appreciated, and the secretariat for compilation, editing and finalization of the document on time.